-This Visual Communications course focuses on elements and principles of design and key theories of perception relevant to effective design and visual communications.
+This Visual Communications course focuses on key topics and principles of design plus theories of visual perception relevant to the development of effective visual communications.

-- Learning styles and the impact on graphic design and visual communications
+- Learning styles: How they influence perception and evaluation of graphic design and visual communications

-- Gestalt theories of perception and how to harness these to improve graphic design
+- Harnessing Gestalt theories of perception and organization to achieve improved design clarity

 - Elements of design: Colour, light-dark contrast, direction, shape, size, line, texture, typography

-- Colour strategies for effective branding, graphic design and visual communications
+- Colour strategies for branding, graphic design and visual communications

-- Effective application of contrast: Creating/diverting attention, creating focus, mood and ambience
+- Contrast: Creating/diverting attention, creating focus, mood and ambience

 - Perceptual effects and how to use/avoid these in graphic design